equipeGST/RiboDoc/README.md

 Welcome to the RiboDoc tool tutorial !

->RiboDoc is designed to perform all classical steps of **ribosome profiling** (RiboSeq) data analysis from the FastQ files to the differential expression analysis.
+>RiboDoc is designed to perform all classical steps of **ribosome profiling** (RiboSeq) data analysis from the FastQ files to the differential expression analysis with necessary quality controls.

-## 1) Install Docker
+## 1) Install Docker or Singularity
-First of all, Docker must be present in version 19 or higher.
-If you don’t already have it, now is the time to fix it !
+First of all, Docker or Singularity must be installed.
+Singularity might be prefered as it does not need super user rights, especially interesting for the use of RiboDoc on a cluster.
 Docker Engine is available on different OS like macOS and Windows 10 through Docker Desktop and as a static binary installation for a variety of Linux platforms.
 All are available here : https://docs.docker.com/engine/install/

 >Tips:
 >&emsp;&emsp;&emsp;For Windows, WSL2 and Ubuntu from Microsoft store applications are needed too.

 ## 2) Directory preparation
-RiboDoc does not need installation (yipee) but a precise folder architecture is required (boo).
+RiboDoc does not need installation but a precise architecture in your project folder is required.
 The first step is the project folder creation.
-It is named as your project and will be the volume linked to Docker.
+It is named as your project and will be the volume linked to the container.
-Then, two sub-folders and a file have to be created and completed respectively.
+Then, two sub-folders and a file have to be created and filled.

-> **Caution, those steps are majors for the good course of the analysis**
+> **Caution, those steps are majors for the good course of the analysis.**
-> **Subfolders don’t have uppercase**

-Folder architecture at this step:
-Project_name
+> **The subfolders names do not have uppercase letters.**

+Subfolders :
-### a) *fastq* subfolder
+### a) *fastq*
-This subfolder, as its name suggests, should contain your FastQs.
-These must be compressed in .gz.
+This subfolder, as its name suggests, should contain your FastQ files compressed in *.gz*.
-**Format of file name must be as following:**
+**Format of file names must be as following:**
-&emsp;&emsp;&emsp;biological_condition_name.replicat.fastq.gz
+&emsp;&emsp;&emsp;***biological_condition_name.replicat_number.fastq.gz***
-For example, for the first replicate of the wild-type condition the sample can be named *Wild_Type.1.fastq.gz* and *Wild_Type.2.fastq.gz* for the second replicate.
+For example, for the first replicate of the wild-type condition the sample can be named *Wild_Type.1.fastq.gz* and the name of the second replicate for the mutant samples would be *Mutant.2.fastq.gz*.

 >Caution, for **Windows**, extensions can be hidden.